Teomambo69/powerapps-docs.es-es/powerapps-docs/maker/canvas-apps/connections/connection-twitter.md

 | FriendsCount |integer |No | |

 ### <a name="myfollowers"></a>MyFollowers
-Obtener Mis seguidores: Recupera los usuarios que me siguen.
+Obtener mi seguidores: Recupera los usuarios que me siguen.

 #### <a name="input-properties"></a>Propiedades de entrada